-After such a great response to our last ranking of rankings, The Final Word on America’s Top 10 Nursing Schools, we’re back in search of the final word again – this time, to take a look at what qualities patients want in a doctor.
+After such a great response to our last ranking of rankings, The Final Word on America’s Top 10 Nursing Schools, we looked at what qualities patients want in a doctor.
 With more and more hospitals under pressure to improve their doctors’ bedside manners, we look at what matters to both the patients they treat and the nurses they work alongside.

-To do so, we aggregated together rankings and comments from lists across the board: from forum and social media postings to systematic studies, such as the most widely credited one of its kind released by the Mayo Clinic.
+We aggregated together rankings and comments from lists across the board: from forum and social media postings to systematic studies, such as the most widely credited one of its kind released by the Mayo Clinic.
 We also asked for your input over on social media, which we’ve shared below.
-There’s still the chance to share your thoughts too – either in our poll or in the comments below!
+According to our research, the following 10 qualities make a good doctor:

 The desire to heal the body is not enough to become a doctor.
 An aspiring physician must put forth exceptional effort to achieve this lofty goal.
 In fact, a doctor never stops improving her craft.
 Think you have what it takes to become a doctor?
 The following details reveal what is required to accomplish this feat.

 Preparation Should Start in High School

 Monetary Investment: Free if you attend public schools.

 Continue reading “What It Takes to Become a Doctor?”

 Running a hospital is a complicated undertaking.
 Every component needs to be in top shape, because that’s what it takes to help people.
 In a lot of cases, lives are at stake, and they need every advantage to stay alive.
 In this article we’ll look at key components to running a hospital.
 While some are technical, many pieces of the puzzle involve a caring, human element.

 A hospital needs to operate constantly.
 From utilities to electricity, heating & water to oxygen, everything is essential.
 While many people don’t think of keeping the lawn maintained and the equipment dusted as important, these steps can be critical to warding off pests and infections.